rdgarce/DDPG-design-for-lane-keeping-in-TORCS-Environment/README.md

-        ├── OU.py #Implementation of the Ornstein–Uhlenbeck noise with the stochastic brake mod ├── GN.py #Implementation of the Gaussian Noise ├── TVNoise.py #Implementation of the Time Variant Noise
+        ├── OU.py #Implementation of the Ornstein–Uhlenbeck noise with the stochastic brake mod ├── GN.py #Implementation of the Gaussian Noise ├── TVNoise.py #Implementation of the Time Variant Noise ├── conditioning.py #Implementation of a utility function for interacting with TORCS env ├── networks.py #Implementation of Actor and Critic networks ├── replayBuffer.py #Implementation of the experience replay required by DDPG ├── reward.py #Implementation of the env. reward function

 ```